Goa Gospels

 Inside St Basilica of Bom Jesus

-There is a small shop inside church serving breakfast oriented snacks.
-The extent of exploring was similar to the first post about this place, hence will continue to the next stop.
+There is a small shop inside the church complex selling breakfast snacks.
+The exploration arc was the same as in our first visit, so the post moves to the next stop.

 8a.jpg